BYH "Found" Department

 It caught my eye.

-When I picked it up I saw in my hand a day’s work,
+When I picked it up I saw in my hand a full day’s work,

-The harvest from a lineup of mixed-up subjects
+The harvest from a mixed lineup of subjects

 Now why would someone throw this in the trash?